AlexKVal/release-script/README.md

 #### Alternative npm package root folder

-Say you want to publish to `npmjs` only the content of your `lib` folder.
+Say you want to publish the content of your `lib` folder as an npm package's root folder.
-Then you can do it as simple as adding this option to your `package.json`
+Then you can do it as simple as adding the following to your `package.json`
 ```json
 "release-script": {
   "altPkgRootFolder": "lib"